-Waste management exemptions15 are split into 'simple' and 'complex' activities.
+Waste management exemptions10 are split into 'simple' and 'complex' activities.
 Some simple exempt activities also carry out recycling, but are not required to report to SEPA.
 This section describes the methodology for reporting recycling by complex exemptions.

-In 2012, 921 exempt activities were registered under Paragraphs 7, 8(2), 9, 10, 12, 19, 42, 45, 47 and 50 between 1 November 2012 and 31 October 2012.
-There were no Paragraph 46 exemptions registered in 2012.
+In 2013, 1,102 exempt activities were registered under Paragraphs 7, 8(2), 9, 10, 12, 19, 42, 45, 47, 50 and 51 between 1 July 2012 and 30 June 2013.
+There were no Paragraph 46 exemptions registered during this period.

-Missing returns (i.e. those registered who had not reported) were chased at the end of the reporting period and were prioritised according to tonnage that the applicant forecast they will recycled on the application form.
-In 2012, SEPA received data returns from 427 activities, or 46% of the total number of returns expected.
-A further 494 activities (54% of the total number believed to be operating in 2012) did not submit returns.
-Many of the returns not submitted were for returns in which the applicant indicated on the exemption application form that they would recycle only a small amount of tonnages.
-For many of these activities, there is no legal requirement for the operator to submit a return.
-Taking into account the tonnages that the applicant forecast they would recycle in the application form, the returns received were covered 73% of the total tonnages applied for.
+Missing returns (i.e. those registered who had not reported) were chased throughout the reporting period and were prioritised according to tonnage that the applicant forecast they will recycled on the application form.
+In 2013, SEPA received data returns from 63% of the total number of returns expected.
+Taking into account the tonnages that the applicant forecast they would recycle in the application form, the returns received covered 92% of the total tonnages applied for.